Dark Web Definition

-Dark Web vs Deep Web
+Open Web vs Deep Web vs Dark Web

 The dark web is also unregulated, meaning that it is run and upheld by a vast network of individuals around the world.
 This network contains thousands of volunteers who operate proxy servers to route dark web requests.
 As such, no one is responsible for setting rules or ensuring their adherence.
 This operating model is what makes the dark web such a valuable and appealing tool for cybercriminals and other people with questionable intentions.

 While the dark web is part of the deep web, the inverse is not true.
 As such, the two terms should not be conflated.

-How Do You Access the Dark Web?
+How to Access the Dark Web

 To access the dark web, users need a special browser, the most common of which is Tor, short for “The Onion Routing” project, which launched in 2002 and serves millions of users.
 Another is I2P (Invisible Internet Project), which specializes in the anonymous hosting of websites on the dark web.